pbialas7-Lectures/Graphics3DCode/Assignments/03_Indices/README.md

 1. First, we will not remove the vertices, we will only add an index buffer.
 To do this, you need to declare a new vector `vector<GLubyte>` which will contain the indexes.
-Since we are not changing anything in the vertex buffer for now, we fill it with indexes from `0` to `number of vertices-1`.
+Since we are not changing anything in the vertex buffer for now, we fill it with integers from `0` to `number of vertices-1`.

-1. Then, using the `glGenBuffers` command, create a new index buffer in the same way as you have created the vertex buffer.
+1. Then, using the `glCreateBuffers` command, create a new index buffer in the same way as you have created the vertex buffer.
-   Then bind this buffer with the `glBindBuffer` command, giving `GL_ELEMENT_ARRAY_BUFFER` as the first argument.
+   Then, using the `glNamedBufferData` command, copy the data from the index vector to  it.

-   Then, using the `glBufferData` command, copy the data from the index vector to it and unbind the buffer.
+1. Now bind this buffer

-1. Now bind this buffer again between calls to `glBindVertexArray(vao_)` and `glBindVertexArray(0)`.
+   using the `glBindBuffer` command  with target argument set to `GL_UNIFOMR_BUFFER`  between calls to `glBindVertexArray(vao_)` and `glBindVertexArray(0)`.
    This way it will be remembered in the Vertex Array Object (VAO) `vao_`.

 1. Now in the `frame` function we replace the drawing function `glDrawArrays` with `glDrawElements`, of course